zng-ui/zng/TODO/_current.md

     - Tests.
 * Remove `UiNode::subscriptions`, should be mostly removed already.
     - Refactor WidgetHandle, some other context-var wrappers also.

 * Stop propagation when all items in delivery list visited.
 * Stop propagation when it is requested.
+* Refactor animate sleep tracking, to allow refactoring AnimationArgs to be an Rc, to allow real `Var::modify` animation.
+    - Using clone for now, after merge refactor this.

 * Review `unsafe`, only use when there is no alternative.